seemoreseaglass/seemore-seaglass.github.io/README.md

 - [Speaking Language](#speaking-language)

 # About me
-I'm a software engineer located in Tokyo.
+I'm a technical support representative located in Tokyo.
 Proficient in Python and SQL, and passionate about power of data🔥

 Please feel free to contact👇